Opentrons/opentrons-modules/heatdeck/README.md

 const double target_temperature = 45;
 ```
 #### Step 4
-Make sure you are connected to the Heatdeck by [Selecting the correct board and port](https://www.arduino.cc/en/Guide/ArduinoUno#toc5).
+Make sure you are connected to the Heatdeck by [selecting the correct board and port](https://www.arduino.cc/en/Guide/ArduinoUno#toc5).
 The Heatdeck uses an `Arduino/Genuino Uno`.
 #### Step 5
 [Uploaded Program](https://www.arduino.cc/en/Guide/ArduinoUno#toc6), and make sure no errors have occured.